AlbertHX86/AlbertHX86.github.io/_pages/cv.md

 * 2024 ongoing: **Final Year Project**
   * Enhancing Grid Resilience and Economic Efficiency through spatial-temporal Arbitrage of Mobile Energy Storage
   * Project is supervised by **Prof. Dipti Srinivasan**
+  * Won a gold medal from IEEE PES Singapore chapter for the top performance in FYP and power systems engineering

 * 2024 ongoing: **Research of Energy policies and OSW energy technologies market prediction in APAC**
   * Project is supervised by **Prof. Elizabeth J. Wilson** and **Dr. Tyler A. Hansen** at Dartmouth College